 Parkinson’s disease affects the whole family, not just those who are diagnosed.
 This is especially true if you are the primary caregiver for a spouse, parent or other loved one with the disease.
+Now more than ever being a caregiver can be challenging with changes to doctor visits, exercise classes moving to virtual and social isolation due to the COVID-19 pandemic.
 The information on this page provides guidance on what to expect from Parkinson’s caregiving and how to care for your own health.

 How can I help manage my loved ones care